Everest Base Camp Trek 14 Days

 Reach Kathmandu via various international airline and transfer to hotel.

-On arrival get received by our staff and guide and transfer to your respective hotels in the hub of Kathmandu.
-After checking into your lovely rooms, get refreshed from jet-leg.
-Then join in with other members of Everest Base Camp Trek.
+On arrival, get received by our staff and guide and transfer to your respective hotels in the hub of Kathmandu.
+After checking into your lovely rooms, get refreshed from jet lag.
+Then join in with other members of the Everest Base Camp Trek.

-Our guide / leader will brief with information about the hotels-including detail of trekking regarding local lodge, walks, view, history and culture.
-Simultaneously, with few important do’s and don’ts while you are with us having enjoyable times.
+Our guide/leader will brief you with information about the hotels, including details of trekking regarding local lodges, walks, views, history, and culture.
+Simultaneously, with a few important do’s and don’ts while you are with us having enjoyable times.

 • Day02